 Dr. Peter Breggin (www.breggin.com) uses the perfect word to describe how I felt when I was on Paxil.
 Spellbound.
 It’s so accurate – it’s the belief that the meds are necessary and the disbelief that all of the side effects have any connection to the meds.
 I honestly believed that Paxil was the best thing since the light bulb and couldn’t see just how crazy it was making me.
 I defended and loved my Paxil and would even suggest that other people take it too.
 I was spellbound.

 Illness, natural disaster, and accidents are all horrible things, but I have come to the conclusion that the most tragic thing in the world is when one person hurts another.
 I spent years hurting people and am truly sorry.

 My ultimate goal is to find a position with an agency that can look past my label, while realizing that the things that I have learned from my difficult journey qualify me to help others to make real changes in their lives.

-I honestly believe that the best counselors and instructors are the people who have lived through the same difficulties that they are counseling others about.
+I honestly believe that the best counselors and instructors are the people who have lived through the same difficulties that they are counseling or teaching others about.